simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Pam::AccountUnlockTime`

-Allow acesss after N seconds to user account after failed attempt
+Allow acesss after N seconds to user account after failed attempt.
+This parameter is ignored if manage_faillock_conf is set to true.

 Default value: `900`